 The company is being guided by its "Balanced Energy Initiative," a comprehensive 20 year plan (introduced in 2007).
 The plan calls for the utility to develop new power plants, increase the efficiency of its operations, and expand its renewable energy projects.

-In 2012 it began installing smart meters (advanced meters that allow customers to have better control over their energy use) across its electric power distribution system.
+Between 2012 and 2017 the company installed smart meters (advanced meters that allow customers to have better control over their energy use) across its electric power distribution system.